SOMETHING THERE IS ABOUT COME WRITERS AND CRITICS:

-Everything changed in 2016 when an attempt to turn the website into a database was cancelled, as the person who initially offered to 'help me for free' finally asked money, and published for a time my work elsewhere under his name!
+Everything changed in 2016 when an attempt to turn the website into a database was cancelled, as the person who initially offered to 'help me for free' finally asked money, locked me out of the site and published for a time my work elsewhere under his name!

 But the experience was not totally negative, as I had realised that it was possible to create a much better website than what existed: this is the current version, put on line in August 2017.

 This can be called version #2 of Come Writers And Critics, if we forget the sad 2016 failure.
 It would not have been possible without the help and advices of John Baldwin and Peter Oudejans.